fossapps/Starter.Net/docs/middlewares/uuid.md

 ## uuid Middleware
 This middleware takes care extracting uuid from cookie, if uuid is not present, it simply adds one.

-Once extracted, it adds uuid to HttpContext which can be consumed in controller:
+Once extracted, it adds uuid to HttpContext which can be consumed in controller in the following way:
 ```c#
 using System.Collections.Generic;
 using Microsoft.AspNetCore.Mvc;